codewithmulualem/codewithmulualem/README.md

 - 💞️ I’m looking to collaborate on any python related projects
 - 📫 How to reach me codewithmulualem@gmail.com

-🛠   Technologies I have been working with recently.
+🛠   Technologies I have been working with recently...
-Full Stack Development
+-Full Stack Development

-Python Django DjangoREST Flask FastAPI Postgres DockerHTML5 CSS3 JavaScript Bootstrap
+<li>Python</li> Django DjangoREST Flask FastAPI Postgres DockerHTML5 CSS3 JavaScript Bootstrap